3.3) Coaxial Cable Attenuation with Frequency

 OUTPUT POWER

-The equipment is now reconfigured as per Figure 3.1.
-With the Signal Generator still set to give an output of +13dBm at a frequency of 1 MHz.
+The equipment is reconfigured as per Figure 3.3 With the Signal Generator still set to give an output of +13dBm at a frequency of 1 MHz.
 The output power from the Coaxial Cable is obtained by first recording the output Voltage and Current.
-These results can now be used to calculate the output power from the Coaxial Cable using Formula 3.1
+These results are used to calculate the output power from the Coaxial Cable with Formula 3.1

 ATTENUATION